openebs/openebs/contribute/design/proposal-cstor-orchestration.md

        kind: CStorPool
        metadata:
          name: pool1
+         #Following uid will be auto generated when the CR is created.
-         guid: 7b99e406-1260-11e8-aa43-00505684eb2e
+         #uid: 7b99e406-1260-11e8-aa43-00505684eb2e
          node: node-host-label
        spec:
          disks:
            #Disks that are actually used for creating the cstor pool are listed here.
            #disk-list: ["disk-name1", "disk-name2",...]
-       poolspec:
+         poolSpec:
            #Defines the type of pool as passed from the SPC. stripe or mirror.
-         pooltype: "stripe"
+           poolType: "stripe"
            #Pool features as passed from the SPC.
-         #overprovisioning: false
+           #overProvisioning: false
+           # status is updated by the cstor-pool-mgmt to reflect the current status of the pool.
+           # The valid values are : init, online, offline
+           status: init
        ```

      * create a Deployment YAML file that contains the cStor container and its associated sidecars.
 The cStor sidecar is passed the “unique id” of the CStorPool (CR).
 The Deployment YAML will have the node selectors set to pin the containers to the node where the disks are attached.